Welcome to the 2020s!

 Of course, they do.
 However, they don’t have the time to go through every message they receive.
 If they’re currently working with the vendor that manages to cover their needs more or less, they won’t be dedicated to combing through the inbox.
 After all, it’s the sender who needs them.
 Therefore, it’s up to the sender to make their offer worth the recipients’ while.

 That means that personalization is still your biggest ally.
 Do note, that we don’t mean the “How do they know all of this?
 Are they spying on me?” kind of personalization.
 Doing personalization right makes your prospects think “These guys speak my language!
 I guess I should give them a try”.
-It requires proper research and understanding of how to write a customized B2B sales template.
+It requires proper research and understanding of how to write customized B2B email templates.

 To continue with the topic of creativity, we don’t recommend ignoring social media platforms such as Facebook or Instagram.
 While they cannot be used for B2B sales lead generation, they can still help you.
 Creativity and personalization go hand in hand.
 You can craft powerful storytelling campaigns that will engage your prospects.
 In the United States alone, around 223 million users spend their time on social media.
 It’s quite likely that your prospects or your existing customers are among them.
 Therefore, it’s your opportunity to build comfortable familiarity.